Automatically Change Response Data Using a Pattern File

 4. Configure pattern repetition

-Click OK in the LIN Frame Setting dialog to save the settings and close the dialog.
+Click the OK button in the LIN Frame Setting dialog to complete the pattern file settings and close the dialog.

-Frames with an assigned pattern file show a check mark in Ptn.
-Turn on Rep. to loop the pattern file continuously.
+Frames with a configured pattern file have a check mark in Ptn.
+If Rep. is checked, the pattern file is executed repeatedly.

-- A pattern file can be assigned for each ID.
+- A pattern file can be set for each ID.

-- The ID set in the response definition takes priority over the ID inside the pattern file.
+- The configured ID takes priority over the pattern file ID.

 1. Select the simulation mode

-In the Response ID List, select the frame that should use the pattern file and click the edit button to open the LIN Response Setting dialog.
+Select the frame to which you want to apply the pattern file from Response ID List, then click the edit button to open the LIN Response Setting dialog.

-in Pattern Setting → Source File to open the file dialog and choose the pattern file to load.
+button for Source File in Pattern Setting to open the file dialog, then select the pattern file to load.

-Click Load to import the pattern data and show it in the pattern data list.
+Click the Load button to load the pattern data and display it in the pattern data list.

 3. Configure Pattern Change Trigger